 - Drunk driving accidents: In Missouri, just under eight percent of boat accidents in 2008 had alcohol as a contributing factor.
 In Illinois, 13 percent of boating accidents had alcohol as a contributing factor, according to the Bureau of Transportation Statistics.
 Boating while intoxicated is just as illegal as driving under the influence.
 Keep your distance from a boater who is visibly consuming alcohol or who is operating the craft erratically.

-- Careless or reckless boating: One doesn’t have to be intoxicated to recklessly operate a craft.
-Speedboats and personal watercraft such as Jet Skis, are tempting to operate at high speeds, but if the operator disregards the safety of other craft in the area by speeding or weaving, he or she may be charged with negligence.
+- Careless or reckless boating: One doesn’t have to be intoxicated to operate a craft recklessly.
+Speedboats and personal watercraft, such as Jet Skis, are tempting to operate at high speeds.
+Still, if the operator disregards the safety of other craft in the area by speeding or weaving, he or she may be charged with negligence.